 Read More: See how Chaga tea promotes weight loss.

 However,you can add caffeine to Chaga tea by preparing it with regular caffeine-containing tea bags or by adding a pinch of coffee powder.

 Even more, some Chaga tea comes prepackaged with added caffeine.
 Therefore, when purchasing your Chaga powder, you must check the ingredients to confirm whether the mushroom powder has caffeine.

 Then what exactly is this hoopla around Chaga and caffeine?

-Even though Chaga does not contain caffeine, it can give you an energy boost like it.
-It is most well known for this.
+Even though Chaga does not contain caffeine, it can give you an energy boost similar to caffeine.
+The mushroom is most well-known for this.

 In animal studies(1), scientists have found that mice who were given Chaga mushroom fatigued less quickly and had longer physical endurance than those who were not.

 Results of another study(2)have shown that Chaga mushroom helps boost the concentration of a molecule known as AMPK (or AMP-activated protein kinase).
 This is the key regulator of energy balance in the body.
 According to the researchers, this could be the reason for Chaga's excellent energy-boosting capabilities.

 Read More: Do you forage for Chaga to use in your tea?
 Learn how to identify Chaga in the wild.

 Yes, because Chaga does not naturally have caffeine and will not keep you awake.
 Instead, it has adaptogenic properties that can help your body adapt to stress and calm down, resulting in a night of restful sleep.